julianShi/CarND-Behavioral-Cloning-P3/README.md

 The above command will load the trained model and use the model to make predictions on individual images in real-time and send the predicted angle back to the server via a websocket connection.

 Note: There is known local system's setting issue with replacing "," with "." when using drive.py.
 When this happens it can make predicted steering values clipped to max/min values.
 If this occurs, a known fix for this is to add "export LANG=en_US.utf8" to the bashrc file.

+Then, you can launch the car simulator you've donwloaded and run the car in the autonomous mode.

 ### Saving a video of the autonomous agent (optional)